The difference between feedback and feedforward

 When we talk about feedback, formal performance reviews or more informal comments on an employee’s work results are a key context for managers to “give feedback” to their team members, as the saying goes.
 However, is giving feedback the only thing they do in these exchanges?
 Most likely not.
 Such communication would be of little use in promoting either improvement of poor results or the maintenance of positive results.

-The case of favorable ratings is what we usually call giving employees job recognition, which is essential for strengthening relations with them and, most importantly, boosting their motivation.
-When it is impossible to avoid unfavorable ratings, it is crucial to give them constructively so that they fulfill their mission: to be helpful to the employee to improve their performance in the future by not repeating past mistakes.
+Favorable ratings are what we usually call giving employees job recognition, which is essential for strengthening relations with them and, most importantly, boosting their motivation.
+When it is impossible to avoid unfavorable ratings, it is crucial to give them constructively so that they fulfill their mission: to help the employee improve their performance in the future by not repeating past mistakes.

 2. Feedforward messages